Helmut Lethen

-Helmut Lethen (born 14 January 1939 in Mönchengladbach, Germany) is a German Germanist and cultural scholar.

-Career
+Helmut Lethen (14 January 1939 – 13 August 2026) was a German literary and cultural scholar who taught at Utrecht University from 1977 to 1985 and at the University of Rostock from 1996 to 2004.
+He was director of the International Research Centre for Cultural Studies in Vienna from 2007 to 2016.
+Lethen was known internationally for books such as Verhaltenslehren der Kälte (Cool Conduct) about the Weimar Republic (1994) and Der Sound der Väter, a study of Gottfried Benn (2006).

+Life and career

+Lethen was born in Mönchengladbach on 14 January 1939 to the merchant Wilhelm Lethen and his wife Ilse née Plücken, a secretary.
+Both parents supported the Nazis.
+His father was a soldier in World War II.
+Due to his father's absence, his mother moved with him to Jünkerath and Oberwesel.
+After the War, he saw a 1956 French documentary film, Nacht und Nebel, covering concentration camps, which left a lasting impression on him.

-Lethen joined the Bundeswehr as a volunteer after graduating from high school in 1959 and was promoted to lieutenant in the reserves.
-He studied at universities in Bonn, Amsterdam and Berlin.
-Lethen was a left-wing student activist and was one of the students who disrupted the opening of the Deutscher Germanistentag in West Berlin in 1968.
-He was a member of the Maoist party KPD-AO until 1975.
+After completing school and obtaining the Abitur in 1959, Lethen joined the Bundeswehr as a volunteer as one of two from his class, and was promoted to lieutenant in the reserves.
+He studied the science of literature, sociology and philosophy of religion at the University of Bonn, and in Amsterdam and West Berlin until 1969.
+He was a left-wing student activist, becoming one of those who disrupted the opening of the Deutscher Germanistentag in West Berlin in 1968.
+He was a member of the Maoist party KPD-AO until 1975, when he was dismissed.

-Lethen was awarded his doctorate in 1970 on the subject of Neue Sachlichkeit 1924-1932.
+Lethen earned his doctorate in 1970 with a dissertation entitled Neue Sachlichkeit 1924–1932.
 Studies in the Literature of White Socialism.
+From 1971 to 1976, he was an assistant at the Free University of Berlin.

+Lethen was professor at Utrecht University from 1977 to 1995.
+As a former radical student, he was not able to obtain a teaching position in Germany at the time.
+He also held visiting professorships.

-From 1971 to 1976 he was an assistant at the FU Berlin and from 1977 to 1995 professor in Utrecht; he also held various visiting professorships.
-In 1995, he was appointed to Rostock, where he was holding a Chair of Modern German Literature from 1996.
-He became emeritus professor in 2004.
-From October 2007 to February 2016, he was director of the International Research Centre for Cultural Studies in Vienna.
-Since 2016, he has held a professorship at the University of Art and Design Linz.
+In 1995, he was appointed professor at the University of Rostock, where he held the chair of modern German literature from 1996 to 2004.
+From 2007 to 2016, he was director of the International Research Centre for Cultural Studies in Vienna.
+The institute became part of the University of Art and Design Linz where he held a professorship from 2016 onward.

-Lethen became known to a wider audience through his book publications Cool Conduct.
-The Culture of Distance in Weimar Germany (1994) and Der Sound der Väter (on Gottfried Benn, 2006).
+Lethen became known to a wider audience through his publication of the books Cool Conduct: The Culture of Distance in Weimar Germany (1994) and Der Sound der Väter about Gottfried Benn (2006).
 In 2014, he received the Leipzig Book Fair Prize in the non-fiction/essay category for Der Schatten des Fotografen.

 In October 2020, he published Denn für dieses Leben ist der Mensch nicht schlau genug, his autobiography.